TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Examples/DefaultExamples.rst

 Example: Simple checkbox with label
 ===================================

-.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox2.rst.txt
+.. include:: /Images/Rst/Checkbox2.rst.txt

 TCA:

-.. include:: /Includes/Snippets/Styleguide/RstIncludes/Checkbox2.rst.txt
+.. include:: /CodeSnippets/Checkbox2.rst.txt

 If the checkbox is checked, the value for the field will be 1, if unchecked, it will be 0.

 :ref:`FlexForm <t3coreapi:flexforms>`:

-.. include:: /Includes/Snippets/Styleguide/RstIncludes/Manual/FlexformCheckbox2.rst.txt
+.. include:: /CodeSnippets/Manual/FlexformCheckbox2.rst.txt

 .. _tca_example_checkbox_12:

 Example: Four checkboxes in three columns
 =========================================

-.. include:: /Includes/Images/Styleguide/RstIncludes/Checkbox12.rst.txt
+.. include:: /Images/Rst/Checkbox12.rst.txt

 TCA:

-.. include:: /Includes/Snippets/Styleguide/RstIncludes/Checkbox12.rst.txt
+.. include:: /CodeSnippets/Checkbox12.rst.txt

 If all checkboxes are checked, the value for the field will be 15 (:php:`1 | 2 | 4 | 8`).

-:ref:`FlexForm <t3coreapi:flexforms>`:

-.. include:: /Includes/Snippets/Styleguide/RstIncludes/Manual/FlexformCheckbox12.rst.txt

 .. _tca_example_checkbox_16: